PhD Students

 BA Mount Allison University

 Madeleine is from New Brunswick, Canada.
-She started the PhD program at Georgetown in August 2021.
+She started the Ph.D. program at Georgetown in August 2021.
 Her philosophical interests include epistemology, philosophy of language, and feminist philosophy.
 Madeleine is happiest when she gets to frolic among saltwater marshes, cliffy coasts, and rolling hills.
 She enjoys cooking (especially for friends), gardening (especially for food), and collecting second-hand books (especially dictionaries).
-Finally, and perhaps most importantly: Madeleine is honoured to share her life with Simone, a truly excellent cat (and philosofeline).
+Finally, and perhaps most importantly: Madeleine is honored to share her life with Simone, a truly excellent cat (and philosofeline).

 Penney Miyan